amarnathreddy0201/amarnathreddy0201/README.md

     - MLP (Multi-Layer Perceptron) is a feedforward, fully connected neural network with one or more hidden layers.
 It uses non-linear activation functions and is trained using backpropagation with gradient descent, allowing it to learn non-linear decision boundaries.

+### 104) ML VS DL

+    - Machine Learning (ML):
+ML is a subset of AI where algorithms learn patterns from data to make predictions or decisions.
+Examples: decision trees, random forests, SVM, linear regression.
+It usually requires feature engineering (manual selection of input features).

+    - Deep Learning (DL):
+DL is a subset of ML that uses artificial neural networks with many layers to automatically learn complex features from raw data.
+It works well with large datasets and high computing power.
+Examples: CNNs for images, RNNs/Transformers for sequences.

 # LINUX Interview questions

 ### 1) How to check server down in linux.